Nonminimal solutions to the Ginzburg-Landau equations on surfaces: Introduction

 The (classical) Ginzburg--Landau theory is the variational theory of the Ginzburg--Landau energy \eqref{eq:gle}.
 The corresponding Euler--Lagrange equations, called the \emph{Ginzburg--Landau equations}, are

-These are nonlinear, second order, elliptic partial differential equations which are invariant by the action of the group of automorphisms of $(\cL, h)$, also known as the gauge group.
+These are nonlinear, second order, elliptic partial differential equations which are invariant by the action of the group of automorphisms of $\left( \cL, h \right)$, also known as the gauge group.
 If a unitary connection $\nabla^0$ satisfies the abelian Yang--Mills equation (also known as the source-free Maxwell's equation)

 then the pair $\left( \nabla^0, 0 \right)$ solves the Ginzburg--Landau equations; such a pair is said to be a {\em normal phase solution}.
-Notice that \cref{eq:normal} is independent of $\tau$ and $\kappa$.
+Notice that \cref{eq:normal} is independent of $\tau$.
 As is common in abelian gauge theories, we call a pair $\left( \nabla, \upphi \right)$ {\em reducible} if $\upphi$ vanishes identically, and {\em irreducible} otherwise.
 A solution to the Ginzburg--Landau equations is reducible if and only if it is a normal phase solution.

-On closed manifolds, the Ginzburg--Landau free energy is Palais--Smale (cf; \cites{N17b,PS20}) and thus has absolute minimizers which are automatically solutions to the Ginzburg--Landau equations.
-The minimizers, often called vortices, are well-understood, especially on K\"ahler manifolds and for critical coupling; cf. \cites{JT80,B90,GP93} and more recently \cites{CERS17,N17b}.
-The critically coupled case has special properties that the others lack, for example ``self-duality'' via a Bogomolny-type trick.
+On closed surfaces, the Ginzburg--Landau free energy is Palais--Smale by \cite{N17b}*{Main Theorem~2}, and thus has absolute minimizers which are automatically solutions to the Ginzburg--Landau equations.
+The minimizers, often called vortices, are well-understood; cf. \cites{JT80,B90,GP93} and more recently \cites{CERS17,N17b}.
+We remark that the Ginzburg--Landau energy \eqref{eq:gle} is often called \emph{critically coupled}, as there is a generalization of the energy \eqref{eq:gle} with a further coupling constant, (usually denoted by $\kappa$) which for is set to a special value ($\kappa = \tfrac{1}{2}$).

 Much less is known about nonminimal solutions.
 In \cite{PS20}, Pigati and Stern constructed irreducible solutions on (topologically) trivial line bundles over closed Riemannian manifolds.
 As these solutions have positive energy, they cannot be the absolute minima of Ginzburg--Landau energy \eqref{eq:gle}.
+Finally, in our companion paper \cite{nagy_bifurcation_2022} we construct nonminimal and irreducible solutions on nontrivial line bundles over closed Riemannian manifolds with vanishing first Betti number.

-In this paper, motivated by, and building on, works of \cites{Parker1992a,Parker1992b,N17b,CERS17}, we construct new, nonminimal and irreducible solutions to the Ginzburg--Landau equations.
-To the best of our knowledge, on nontrivial bundles these solutions are the only known nonminimal and irreducible solutions so far, and together with the solutions of Pigati and Stern, these solutions are the only known nonminimal and irreducible solutions on any line bundle.
-Furthermore, we prove the instability of these solutions, which extends the results of \cite{C20}.
+In this paper, motivated by, and building on, works of \cites{Parker1992a,Parker1992b,Parker1993,N17b,CERS17}, we construct new, nonminimal and irreducible solutions to the Ginzburg--Landau equations.
+Furthermore, we prove the instability of these solutions, which extends the results of \cite{C20} to all closed surfaces, metrics, and degrees.